elopio/docs/source/index.md

 `$ yarn dev`

 Finally, go to [http://localhost:8080](http://localhost:8080) in your web browser.
 You should be greeted by Augur's most popular topics page.
 Congratulations, you're ready to start hacking!

+If you plan to submit a Pull Request to the Augur Project, make sure to read through the [contributing](http://docs.augur.net/#contributing) section of these documents before you submit the request.

 <aside class="notice"><b>If you are using or helping develop the Augur client (i.e., the front-end/user interface), it is usually not necessary for you to run a local Ethereum node on your computer.</b> We're already running several <a href="http://docs.augur.net/#hosted-node">hosted nodes</a> that you can simply plug into!
 If you are running an Ethereum node, the client will automatically detect it and begin talking to it; if you are not, the client will default to using the hosted nodes.</aside>